cyfaaa/cyfaaa.github.io/_pages/about.md

 * Blockchain
 * Edge Computing

-My research aims at developing secure and scalable decentralized infrastructures (e.g., blockchains) for Web3 and other critical applications like digital twins.
+My research aims at developing secure and scalable decentralized infrastructures (e.g., blockchains) for Web3 and other critical applications like digital twins and decentralized AI.

 ## Education
 * Ph.D., in the Department of Computing, [The Hong Kong Polytechnic University (香港理工大學)](https://www.polyu.edu.hk), Hong Kong SAR, 2020-2025